Seven Doors (2024 series)

 Seven Doors is a Nigerian drama television limited series created by Femi Adebayo for the streaming platform Netflix.
 Set in Ilara, Ondo State, the series explores 18th- and 19th-century Nigeria and serves as the directorial debut of actor and producer Femi Adebayo.
 It is produced by Euphoria 360 in collaboration with Netflix and is co-directed by Femi Adebayo, Tope Adebayo, and Adebayo Tijani.

-The series follows the story of Adedunjoye (portrayed by Femi Adebayo) in Ilara-Mokin, Ondo State, before and after his ascension to the throne as King Adedunjoye.
-The story delves into his lineage, his challenging reign as king, and his complex marital life with Amaka (portrayed by Chioma Chukwuka) and six additional wives.
+Femi Adebayo stars as Adedunjoye, alongside Chioma Chukwuka, Oga Bello, Jide Kosoko, Gabriel Afolayan, Hafiz Oyetoro, Ronke Odusanya, Muyiwa Ademola and other cast members.
+Its plot follows the story of Adedunjoye in Ilara-Mokin, Ondo State, before and after his ascension to the throne as King Adedunjoye.